skip to main content

 Please enter a valid zip code.

-NASCAR races air on four channels: FOX, FOX Sports 1 (FS1), NBC, and USA Network.
+NASCAR races air on four channels: FOX, FS1, NBC, and USA Network.

-In case of weather delays, you’ll also want FOX Sports 2 (FS2) and CNBC in your channel lineup.
+In case of weather delays, you’ll also want FS2 and CNBC in your channel lineup.
 Both networks occasionally televise practice sessions, qualifying rounds, and grassroots races.

 Pro tip: Radio fans can listen to NASCAR races through any AM or FM station affiliated with Motor Racing Network (MRN) and Performance Racing Network (PRN).
 All races also air on Sirius XM NASCAR Radio (ch.
 90).

-The 2023 NASCAR Cup Series shifted into gear on February 19 with the Daytona 500 and will end with the NASCAR Cup Series Championship on November 5.
-Below is a complete list of every Cup Series event—including the NASCAR All-Star Race and All-Star Open.
+The 2024 NASCAR Cup Series shifts into gear on February 18 with the Daytona 500 and will end with the Cup Series championship on November 10.
+Stay up-to-date with NASCAR today on TV with our comprehensive schedule below—featuring the full lineup of Cup Series events.

 Event Date Time (ET) Channels